 Kerning Your Fonts

 If you’ve never heard of kerning before, don’t worry, it’s very simple.
-According to We Design Studios, kerning is the process in typography where the space between letters is adjusted, either manually or automatically.
+According to We Design Studios, kerning is the process in typography where the space between letters is manually or automatically adjusted.

 Use Of Stock Images

 Ah, stock images.
-While it’s not wrong to use stock images, it’s best to go easy on them.
+While using stock images is not wrong, it’s best to go easy on them.
 Using too many stock photos makes a project look cheap and, in some cases, unprofessional.
 Plus, there are plenty of stock images out there that people will instantly recognize since they’ve seen them all over.

 Now, think of a packaging design having a stock image.
 Will the consumer buy that product?
 Probably not, since they get the message that the quality of the product may be inferior as is the design.